 This course will provide an overview of trauma-informed approaches and why it matters to incorporate a trauma-informed approach in human services, in education, in the criminal justice system, or in any worksite, as well as in communities.
 This course is also designed to provide the background needed to better understand compassion fatigue and other experiences related to service delivery, especially in highly stressful environments.
-This course will also address what it actually means to incorporate a traumainformed approach daily work well personal life. in vour as as in vour
+This course will also address what it actually means to incorporate a traumainformed approach in vour daily work as well as in vour personal life.